mollyamazinymomo/Algorithm/README.md

 # Algorithm
-Here are some algorithm practice code
+Here are the code using for algorithm course please do not use it if not allowed by me!Thank you !